Social Sustainability Fund - SSF

 - Share how you follow the OECD guidelines via your company's CSR policy.

-SSF helps to improve social sustainability in your supply chain.
+SSF helps improve social sustainability in your supply chain.
 Social sustainability means:

 - Contributing to inclusive, sustainable and gender-equal production chains;